KipCollo/Frontend-Revision/5.0 Angular/Readme.md

 7. src/ - Source files for the root-level application project.
 8. node_modules/ - Provides npm packages to the entire workspace.
 Workspace-wide node_modules dependencies are visible to all projects.
 9. tsconfig.json - The base TypeScript configuration for projects in the workspace.
 All other configuration files inherit from this base file.
-10. karma.conf.js -
+10. karma.conf.js - Test runner use by cli to run tests.
 11. browserlistrc -
 12. server.ts -

-- Application configuration files: The application-specific configuration files for the root application reside at the workspace root level.
+- `Application configuration files`: The application-specific configuration files for the root application reside at the workspace root level.
 For a multi-project workspace, project-specific configuration files are in the project root, under projects/project-name/.

 Project-specific TypeScript configuration files inherit from the workspace-wide tsconfig.json.

 1. tsconfig.app.json - Application-specific TypeScript configuration, including TypeScript and Angular template compiler options.
 2. tsconfig.spec.json - TypeScript configuration for the application tests.

-- Application source files: Files at the top level of src/ support testing and running your application.
+- `Application source files`: Files at the top level of src/ support testing and running your application.
 Subfolders contain the application source and application-specific configuration.

 1. app/ - Contains the component files in which your application logic and data are defined.
 See details below.
 2. assets/ - Contains image and other asset files to be copied as-is when you build your application.